 The Institute of Medicine was established in 1970 by the National Academy of Sciences to secure the services of eminent members of appropriate professions in the examination of policy matters pertaining to the health of the public.
 The Institute acts under the responsibility given to the National Academy of Sciences by its congressional charter to be an adviser to the federal government and, upon its own initiative, to identify issues of medical care, research, and education.
-Dr. Kenneth I. Shine is president of the Institute of Medicine.
+Dr. Samuel O. Thier is president of the Institute of Medicine.

 The National Research Council was organized by the National Academy of Sciences in 1916 to associate the broad community of science and technology with the Academy's purposes of furthering knowledge and advising the federal government.
 Functioning in accordance with general policies determined by the Academy, the Council has become the principal operating agency of both the National Academy of Sciences and the National Academy of Engineering in providing services to the government, the public, and the scientific and engineering communities.
-The Council is administered jointly by both Academies and the Institute of Medicine, Dr. Frank Press and Dr. Robert M. White are chairman and vice chairman, respectively, of the National Research Council.
+The Council is administered jointly by both Academies and the Institute of Medicine.
+Dr. Frank Press and Dr. Robert M. White are chairman and vice chairman, respectively, of the National Research Council.

-Support for the Space Studies Board was provided through Contract NASW-4102 between the National Academy of Sciences and the National Aeronautics and Space Administration.
+This study was supported by Contract NASW-4102 between the National Academy of Sciences and the National Aeronautics and Space Administration.

-Copies of this report are available from
+Copies of this report are available from:

-Space Studies Board National Research Council 2101 Constitution Avenue, N.W.
-Washington, D.C.
-20418
+Space Studies Board National Research Council 2101 Constitution Ave., NW Washington, DC 20418